 Task 5.2 is "Crowdsourced EEWS and RIA".
 The final aim is to explore the possibility of crowdsourced early warning systems and fully exploits crowdsourced data for rapid impact assessment.
-It is based on the exploitation of data collected by 2 smartphone apps, namely LastQuake (operated by EMSC) and Earthquake Network (operated by UNIBG), as well as innovative real time analysis of felt reports collected by EMSC to derive earthquake parameters.
+It is based on the exploitation of data collected by 2 smartphone apps, namely LastQuake (operated by EMSC)

 Task 5.2 includes 4 subtasks.
 The first one aims at joint analysis of data collected from the 2 apps for rapid information and possible early warning.
 The second one combines the analysis of crowdsourced and seismic data to speed-up determination of earthquake parameters.
 The third one explores the possibility to detect triggered landslides and fires on Twitter after large earthquakes.
-Finally, the fourth task will explore the possibility to determine earthquake parameters (using a modified Boxer algorithm) from felt reports
+Finally, the fourth task will explore the possibility to determine earthquake parameters (using a modified Boxer algorithm) from felt reports.